-3.3.
+4.3.
 Main Hardware Additions

-Figure 3 shows a high-level block diagram of the GPU pipeline [38].
+Figure 4 shows a high-level block diagram of the GPU pipeline [43].
 To support assist warp execution, we add three new components: (1) an Assist Warp Store to hold the assist warp code, (2) an Assist Warp Controller to perform the deployment, tracking, and management of assist warps, and (3) an Assist Warp Buffer to stage instructions from triggered assist warps for execution.

-Figure 3: CABA framework flow within a typical GPU pipeline [38].
+Figure 4: CABA framework flow within a typical GPU pipeline [43].
 The shaded blocks are the components introduced for the framework.
+Figure reproduced from [115].